10 Best Omega-3 Supplements Tested & Fully Reviewed

 For some users the capsules were too big

-It seems simple enough just to take a daily dose of an omega-3 supplement, but choosing the right one is important.
-It’s first important to define exactly what omega-3s are.
-Omega-3s are fatty acids that are needed for the body to function healthfully.
-The three main omega-3s are eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
-EPA and DHA are found in fatty fish, whereas ALA is found in vegetable oil, nuts, flax seeds, leafy greens and some animal fats.
+It’s pretty simple – all you need to do is take a daily dose of an Omega- 3 supplement but choosing the right one – that’s the important part.
+Choosing the right supplement is important – but it’s important to define exactly what Omega-3s are.
+Omega-3s are fatty acids that are needed for your body to function healthy.
+The three main Omega 3 supplements are: eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
+EPA and DHA are found in fatty fish, where as ALA is found in vegetable oil, nuts, flax seeds, leafy greens and some animal fats.
 Some omega-3 supplements contain all three omega-3s, but some do not contain ALA.

 The Criteria We Used to Find the Best Omega-3 Supplements

 There are countless brands that sell supplements with omega-3s.
 We did all the heavy duty research to make sure that consumers are given a list that narrows down their choices when looking to buy.
 Each of the key factors in creating our list of the best omega-3 supplements are listed below.

 How many mg of omega-3s does this supplement have?
 Omega-3s include DHA, EPA and ALA, so it’s important to consider how the percentages are broken down.

 Since these supplements are often from fish oil, it’s important to make sure they do not contain heavy metals like mercury and PCBs to ensure safety for consumption.
 There are also options that contain no artificial colors, or is gluten-free for those with allergies.

 How well the body absorbs the omega-3s is crucial to see benefits.
 Omega-3 supplements come in two forms: triglyceride (TG) or ethyl ester (EE) form.
 The form also may play in role in how the omega-3s are absorbed into the body.